Views From The Captain’s Chair! Episode Two: You Will Learn Discipline, Maggot!

 A professional writer since 2009, Jake has a proven record of innovation, invention and creativity.
 Novelist, short story writer, independent screenwriter, podcaster, and inventor of the Drabble Novel, Jake is able to switch between or mash-up genres with ease to create new and exciting storyscapes that have captivated and built an audience of thousands.

 Posted on January 15, 2014, in Views From The Captain's Chair! and tagged bible, fiction, genre, horror, indie publishing, Jake Bible, novel, publishing, self-publishing, writing, writing advice.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Views From The Captain’s Chair!
+Episode Two: You Will Learn Discipline, Maggot!.